AlSch092/PE-Injection/README.md

 ## Injection Technique: Loaded Module Reflection
-Evasion & Injection Technique: Copies the current process module into a target process and begins execution (Windows)
+Evasion & Injection Technique: Copies the current process into a target process and begins execution.
+Same concept as PE Injection.

 # What is this?
 This example shows how we can mirror a loaded module into another running process, which acts as a stager for payloads.
 The injected code is undetected by many usermode anti-cheat systems and won't show up from DLL walking, thus it can be used for delivery of some payload.
 The code example has been expanded to show how a working Win32 GUI can be spawned: the GUI can then be used to control read/writes on memory or do other actions and thus acts like a stager.
 This project displays similar concepts to MITRE technique T1620, which can be found at https://attack.mitre.org/techniques/T1620/.